McMadRedDad/WaterAnalyzer/python/protocol/protocol_2.1.0.md

 Communication via HTTP messages.
 The payload is sent as a JSON object in message bodies.

 Requests for command execution are sent as POST HTTP/1.1 to /api/`command` endpoint.
-Requests for particular resources (image preview, spatial index image, etc.) are sent as GET HTTP/2 to /resources/`type`/`id` endpoint.
+Requests for particular resources (image preview, spatial index image, etc.) are sent as GET HTTP/2 to /resource/`type` endpoint with parameter string in format of id=`id`.

 There are two layers of error checking.
 Firstly, overall request validity on the HTTP level is checked.
 This includes correct set of headers, valid JSON body, etc. If any error is caught, a response is sent immediately with an empty body and a "Reason" header containing a description of the error.
 Else, the protocol proceeds to the next layer.